Kornilov affair: Historiography

-One take on the Kornilov affair was put forward by Aleksander Kerensky himself, the main target of the coup.
+One account of the Kornilov affair was put forward by Alexander Kerensky himself.
 In the years after the event, Kerensky described the affair as a right-wing conspiracy that "...developed slowly, systematically, with cool calculation of all the factors involved affecting its possible success or failure."
-Kerensky posited that Kornilov himself was drawn into this conspiracy long after the preparatory work had been completed.
-In a 1966 interview with Soviet journalist Genrikh Borovik, Kerensky further elaborated by stating that Winston Churchill (then Minister of Munitions in the British government) had played a central role in the conspiracy.
+Kerensky posited that Kornilov had been drawn into this conspiracy long after the preparatory work had been completed.
+In a 1966 interview with Soviet journalist Genrikh Borovik, Kerensky further asserted that Winston Churchill (then Minister of Munitions in the British government) had played a central role in the conspiracy.

-English historian, AJP Taylor states in his 1966 book that Kerensky initially encouraged the coup until he realized that Kornilov intended to destroy both the Bolsheviks and non-Bolsheviks including Kerensky himself.
-The American historian Richard Pipes put forward another interpretation of the event in his work The Russian Revolution: 1899–1919 (1990).
-Pipes argued that, far from there being a Kornilov plot, there was in fact a "'Kerensky plot' engineered to discredit the general as the ringleader of an imaginary but widely anticipated counter-revolution, the suppression of which would elevate the Prime Minister to a position of unrivalled popularity and power, enabling him to meet the growing threat from the Bolsheviks."
-According to the British historian John Keegan in his book about World War I, Kornilov was maneuvered by others into attempting the coup, but he does not say who those others were.
+English historian A. J. P. Taylor states in his 1966 book that Kerensky initially encouraged the coup until he realized that Kornilov intended to destroy both Bolsheviks and non-Bolsheviks, including Kerensky himself.
+The American historian Richard Pipes offered another interpretation in his work The Russian Revolution: 1899–1919 (1990).
+Pipes argued that, far from there being a Kornilov plot, there was in fact a "Kerensky plot" engineered to discredit the general as the ringleader of an imaginary but widely anticipated counter-revolution, the suppression of which would elevate the prime minister to a position of unrivaled popularity and power, enabling him to meet the growing threat from the Bolsheviks.
+According to the British historian John Keegan, in his book on World War I, Kornilov was maneuvered by others into attempting the coup, though Keegan does not identify who those others were.